 You can visit your internet banking account or open the bank app. alternatively; you can call the customer care team of the bank for help.

-According to the RBI, the UTR number is 16 numbers long, and as per RTGS, it has 22 characters.
+According to the RBI, the UTR no is 16 numbers long, and as per RTGS, it has 22 characters.